reneaas/classes_in_cpp/README.md

 # Classes in C++

 This repository contains a basic introduction to classes in C++.
 We use the trapezoidal rule for integration as the solution to a basic numerical integration problem.
 We develop a class called Trapezoidal that serve as the integration solver.
-It is aimed at people new to C++ that studies computational science or similar subjects.
+It's aimed at people new to C++ that studies computational science or similar subjects.

 ### Direct links to the actual codes:
   - [trapezoidal.hpp](https://github.com/reneaas/classes_in_cpp/blob/master/trapezoidal.hpp)